karthickd018/Git/readme.md

 # this is sample git course
 ## this is dummy

+# this is sub branch of feature branch
-# this is feature branch
+# this is feature 2 branch